paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-405-reporting-of-unidentified-and-missing-persons.md

 (6) to establish and maintain a national clearinghouse for missing adults.

-**(b) Regulations** The Attorney General may make such rules and regulations as may be necessary to carry out this Act.
+**(b) Regulations** The Attorney General may make such rules and regulations as may be necessary to carry out this title.11 See References in Text note below.

 ### Statutory Notes

 #### References in Text
-This Act, referred to in subsec. (b), is Pub.
+This title, referred to in subsec. (b), is title I of Pub.
 L. 106–468, Nov.
 9, 2000, 114 Stat.
-2027, known as Kristen’s Act, which enacted this section and provisions set out as notes under this section and [section 10101 of this title](./chapter-101-justice-system-improvement.md#section-10101).
-For complete classification of this Act to the Code, see Tables.
+2027, which enacted this section and provisions set out as a note under this section.
+For complete classification of title I to the Code, see Tables.

 #### Codification
 Section was enacted as part of Kristen’s Act, and not as part of Jennifer’s Law which comprises this chapter.

 Section was formerly classified to [section 14665 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section14665&num=0&edition=prelim), The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

+#### Amendments
+2018—Subsec. (b).
+Pub.
+L. 115–401 substituted “this title” for “this Act”.

 #### Authorization of Appropriations
 Pub.
-L. 106–468, § 3, Nov.
+L. 106–468, title I, § 102, formerly § 3, Nov.
 9, 2000, 114 Stat.
-2028, provided that: “There are authorized to be appropriated to carry out this Act [enacting this section and provisions set out as a note under [section 10101 of this title](./chapter-101-justice-system-improvement.md#section-10101)] $1,000,000 each year for fiscal years 2001 through 2004.”
+2028, renumbered title I, § 102, and amended by Pub.
+L. 115–401, § 2(1), (2), (4), Dec.
+31, 2018, 132 Stat.
+5336, provided that: “There are authorized to be appropriated to carry out this title [enacting this section] $1,000,000 each year for fiscal years 2001 through 2004.”